bhdzllr/facebook-pages-for-wordpress/README.md

 ## Usage ##

-Each post now has a checkbox "Post to Facebook Page" with which the posts can be posted directly on the Facebook Page.
+Each post now has a toggle "Post to Facebook Page" inside a Facebook-Panel with which the posts can be posted directly on the Facebook Page.
 Posts can also be scheduled up to 180 days in the future (Facebook does not allow longer).